-Notes to Special purpose standalone financial statements for the year ended March 31, 2019 (Amount in INR Millions, unless stated otherwise)
+Notes to Special purpose standalone financial statements for the year ended March 31, 2020

 - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.